-To make a charitable donation to this fundraising campaign, click on the GIVE button or call 800.642.8399.
+To make a kind contribution to Deborah’s memorial fundraising campaign, select the “Donate Now” button on this page or call 800.642.8399.

 I failed to mention in my last update that in spite of all that I’ve been through this year, I’m excited to say that my new lungs are doing very well.
 They are getting stronger, and in January I came off the oxygen.
 That is a blessing and the one thing I worked hard to achieve.